Parametricos/BCF.js/README.md

 # BCF-js

-bcf-js is a [BIM Collaboration Format](https://technical.buildingsmart.org/standards/bcf/ "BIM Collaboration Format") (BCF) reader & parser.
+Bcf-js is a [BIM Collaboration Format](https://technical.buildingsmart.org/standards/bcf/ "BIM Collaboration Format") (BCF) reader & parser.

-This fork was made to read both BCF 2.1 and 3.0 versions.
+This fork was made to read and write both BCF 2.1 and 3.0 versions.
-Futurely will also convert versions and write BCFs.

 Find it on npmjs.com https://www.npmjs.com/package/@nelsonhp3/bcf-js